ascend4/ascend4/A4SQP.md

 models and HiGHS provides the QP machinery needed by SQP.
 A4SQP should not try to implement an active-set QP solver itself.

-Required HiGHS-facing work:
+The HiGHS-facing layer is now implemented directly inside `solvers/a4sqp`:

-- Build QP Hessian, gradient, bounds, and sparse linear relation rows.
+- QP Hessian, gradient, bounds, sparse linear relation rows, and elastic columns are assembled by `a4sqp_qp_build_from_view`.
-- Add elastic columns and penalties.
-- Preserve row and column ordering across SQP iterations.
-- Investigate HiGHS support for warm-starting QP state or active sets.
-- Decide whether to extend the existing ASCEND HiGHS wrapper or call HiGHS directly from A4SQP.
+- Step columns map back to ASCEND solver variables; elastic column pairs map back to relation rows.
+- QP primal and dual arrays, objective value, HiGHS status, and model status are stored in `A4SqpQp`.
+- HiGHS callbacks are installed for progress and interrupt handling, with optional QP lifecycle logging under `progress_log`.
+- HiGHS feasibility and KKT tolerances are aligned with A4SQP's feasibility scale instead of relying on the tighter default QP tolerances.
+- HiGHS QP warm-start or basis reuse remains open; the current implementation rebuilds each QP subproblem.

 ## ASCEND Integration

-A4SQP should initially be an ASCEND solver client, not only a generic external library.
+A4SQP is currently an ASCEND solver client, not only a generic external library.
 This matters in two directions:

 - `slv_system_t` exposes solver-analyzed problem structure that does not fit